Medical Student Summer Research Fellowship

 During the program students will have the opportunity to attend lectures and workshops featuring topics including bioethics, animal use in biomedical science and scientific presentation skills, as well as the opportunity to attend presentations by guest scientists and MMCRI faculty.

-Medical students employed by MMC for this program are paid at a rate of $15 per hour and work 40 hours per week for the ten week program.
-Shorter fellowships (minimum 8 weeks) may be considered on a case-by-case basis.
+Medical students employed by MMC for this program are paid at an hourly rate and work 40 hours per week for the nine week program starting at the end of May and ending at the end of July.

 Examples of Medical Student Projects